For people in Costa Rica, virtual private networks (VPNs) are fast becoming a popular choice to secure online activity.

 - What are the Differences Between Free and Paid VPNs?

 As the name suggests, VPNs create private networks from public internet connections in Costa Rica to give you privacy and anonymity online.

 These networks mask your IP address in a way that makes it virtually impossible to retrace your online actions.

-More importantly, quality VPN providers establish connections with more privacy than a wifi hotspot with a password.
+More importantly, quality VPN providers establish connections with more privacy than your normal internet connection.